NNKTV28/NationsRP-Premium/README.md

 ## Support

-For support, DM nnktv28 on discord or join our [Angel Development channel](https://discord.gg/RQ2NB2V9av).
+For support, DM nnktv28 on discord or join our [Aurora Development](https://discord.gg/RQ2NB2V9av).
+## Aditional Info
+- This bot has been discontinued, since the client doesnt need it anymore
+- The bot token is useless, as the bot no longer exists

 ## Authors